Skip to main content

 The objective of this analysis is to characterize the criticality safety aspects of a degraded Department of Energy spent nuclear fuel (DOE-SNF) canister containing Massachusetts Institute of Technology (MIT) or Oak Ridge Research (ORR) fuel in the Five-Pack Defense High-Level Waste (DHLW) waste package to demonstrate concept viability related to use in the Mined Geologic Disposal System (MGDS) environment for the postclosure time frame.

-Criticality Analysis of Pu and U Accumulations in a Tuff Fracture Network
+Criticality Analysis of Pu and U accumulations in a Tuff Fracture Network

 Disclaimer: Note that this page contains links to external sites.
 When leaving the CURIE site, please note that the U.S. Department of Energy and Pacific Northwest National Laboratory do not control or endorse the content or ads on these sites.